trellix-enterprise/ExpertRules/TRELLIX/ACCESS_PROTECTION/T1069_System_Network_Configuration_Discovery.md

 Trellix

 ## Description
-This Expert rule detects when user try to check Windows system utilities and commands used to look for network configurations
+This Expert rule detects user trying to check Windows system utilities and commands used to look for network configurations.

 ## Rule Class
 Process